 But of course, a Rectangle, a Circle, and an Equilateral Triangle do not calculate their Area with the same function.

-And then you’ve messed it up…
+And you’ve messed up…

-3000 lines and 217 files later, when you called a function, you had no idea which function you were calling, because it had been changed 14 times throughout the program.
+3000 lines and 217 files later, when you called a function you had no idea which function you were calling, because it had been changed 14 times throughout the program.

 They thought a lot.
 They visualized 12-dimensional universes.
 They modeled the world.
 They laid the foundations for a new programming paradigm.